dbddv01/GPT2Explorer/README.md

 This is basically a portable stand-alone text generator for windows using GPT2 OpenAI released models in 2019 for commonplace nowadays laptops/desktop computers.

 GPT2Explorer is simply a basic window graphical user interface wrapping the demo gpt2tc.exe command line generator engine from Fabrice Bellard.
+Excutable has been built via pyinstaller and Gui has been built with PySimpleGUI framework and a notepad template from Israel Dryer, wrapping the gpt2tc.exe engine.

 Quick Start
-After unpacking the folder, you should also add the content of https://bellard.org/nncp/gpt2tc-2020-07-25.tar.gz to the GPT2-Explorer folder.
+After unpacking GPT2-Explorerthe folder, you must also
+  1. add the content of https://bellard.org/nncp/gpt2tc-2020-07-25.tar.gz to the GPT2-Explorer folder.
+  2. Download the available small model https://bellard.org/nncp/gpt2tc-117M.tar.gz and place the gpt2_117M.bin file into the GPT2-Explorer folder

-It should run stand-alone on windows10 64bit with a decent cpu and 4Gb Ram, by clicking on GPT2-Explorer.exe .
+Then, it should run stand-alone on windows10 64bit with a decent cpu and 4Gb Ram, by clicking on GPT2-Explorer.exe .
-117M (small) model, is included in this initial package and is the default.
-Load the filter named 'NoFilter.flt' and click on the Generate button, wait 5 seconds and read.
+Load the filter named 'NoFilter.flt' and click on the <Generate button>, wait 5 seconds and read.

 My 2017 laptop pc delivers 32 words/s with the small model, XL model can run on a 8Gb RAM recen laptop (altough it can take minutes to deliver outputs)
 Answer time can be quite different depending on your hardware performances.